Modeling cross-scale, cross-sector tradeoffs in food-energy-water systems

-Feedbacks among water availability, irrigated agriculture, and electric power generation pose significant challenges for institutions and individuals who must make decisions subject to uncertain—and potentially cascading—risks from resource disruption.
+Feedbacks among water availability, irrigated agriculture, and energy production pose significant challenges for entities that must make decisions subject to uncertain—and potentially cascading—risks from resource disruption.

 For example, in California, snowpack fuels hydropower production and provides water for irrigation to the Central Valley, the most highly agriculturally productive area in the U.S., making this region one that is highly vulnerable to hydrologic drought.
 During drought, irrigators pump groundwater to recoup lost surface water, increasing electricity demand; at the same time, reduced hydropower production is replaced by more expensive natural gas generation, increasing electricity prices precisely when farmers’ pumping requirements are highest.

-As the recipient of two NSF Innovations at the Nexus of Food, Energy, and Water Systems (INFEWS) awards and a NSF Dynamics of Coupled Natural Human Systems (CNH2) award, the Kern Group is at the forefront of national efforts to better understand complex, interconnected FEW systems.
-These projects involve collaboration with researchers and public/private stakeholders across the U.S. We are also a co-PI in a DOE Office of Science project led by Pacific Northwest National Laboratory, focused on Integrated, Multi-scale, Multi-sector Modeling (IM3).
+As the recipient of two NSF Innovations at the Nexus of Food, Energy, and Water Systems (INFEWS) awards and a NSF Dynamics of Coupled Natural Human Systems (CNH2) award, and a collaborator on a NSF STC award (the STEPS Center) the Kern Group is at the forefront of national efforts to better understand complex, interconnected FEW systems.
+These projects involve collaboration with researchers and public/private stakeholders across the U.S. We are also supported by the DOE Office of Science Integrated, Multi-scale, Multi-sector Modeling (IM3) project, and the DOE Bioenergy Technologies Office.

 Kern, J.D., Su, Y., Hill, J. (2020).
 “A retrospective study of the 2012-2016 California drought and its impacts on the power sector.”
 Environmental Research Letters.
 15 094008